The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 3. A CTA

 Every stage of your interactions with prospective clients should have a step that drives the sale forward; prospective sales emails are no different.
-Tell your prospect explicitly what you want them to do next, whether that’s meet with you for a 15-minute phone call or simply asking them to sign up to your newsletter for more actionable, helpful tips.
+Tell your prospect explicitly what you want them to do next, whether meeting with you for a 15-minute phone call or simply asking them to sign up for your newsletter for more actionable, helpful tips.

 Cold email templates